Trebinje Bosnia Hercegovina Travel Guide

 Ostrog Monastery (Montenegro) is a landmark Serbian Orthodox monastery built directly into a vertical cliff face, high over the Bjelopavlići plain.

-Trebinje is a great starting point for longer regional travel, combining with other Balkan gems.
+Trebinje is an excellent starting point for longer regional travel, combining with other Balkan gems.

-Spend 1-2 nights in Mostar to tour its Old Town and nearby Počitelj.
+Spend 1-TWO nights in Mostar to tour its Old Town and nearby Počitelj.
 This way has a comprehensive Bosnian experience.

 Extend your stay by 1-2 nights to explore the Bay of Kotor more deeply, including towns like Perast and Budva.